 How long has this program been running?

-This is the sixth annual America’s Farmers Grow Rural Education program.
+This is the eighth annual America’s Farmers Grow Rural Education program.
 After a successful pilot program in 2011, the program was launched nationally in 2012.

 Why must our district be nominated by a farmer before we can apply?